apace100/origins-docs/docs/bientity_conditions/can_see.md

 [Bi-Entity Condition](../bientity_conditions.md)

-Checks if the target entity is within the perspective angles (first person, front third person, back third person) of the actor entity.
+Checks whether the straight path from the actor entity's eyes to the target entity's eyes is unobstructed.

 Type ID: `origins:can_see`